jaclu/tmux-menus/README.md

 ## Recent Changes

+- `Display menu commands` Rotates between displaying commands and all matching prefix and root binds.
 - Re-factored plugin init
-- `Display menu commands` Displays all matching prefix and root binds.
 - Added new feature Display Commands, see `Display menu commands` in the Configuration section, using this will display all commands in the menu.
-- Fixed handling of options for tmux 3.0 - 3.2a since they don't return an error for missing options
 - Removed all jk shortcuts in menus, allowing for consistent vim style navigation.

 </details>